Forfeit (sport): NCAA

 The forfeiting team loses the game 2−0 unless 30 minutes have elapsed on the game clock; in this case, the score at the end of play shall stand.
 If the team that is behind in the scorebook is to be declared the winning team, that score shall be marked with an asterisk in the official statistics, and it shall be noted that the game was won by forfeit.

+In some cases for if a conference game is forfeited, the win/loss is only counted in the conference standings.